By Lambert Strether of Corrente

 “CDC promises to end disruption; its new guidance won’t do it” [The Hill].
 “Policies framed only to limit strains on health systems [for example, CDC’s so-called “community levels”] are inadequate to live with a virus that continues to drive dysfunction and add to a growing toll of disability.
 A broader set of policy goals are needed to guide our response and investments.
 First, guidance crafted only to keep hospital beds empty will not keep schools and workplaces full or planes in the sky….
 Second, policy decisions on the investment and deployment of next generation tools, including better vaccines, should not only aim to reduce the risk of severe acute illness, but also better prevent disability from Long COVID and disruptions caused by people getting sick from periodic reinfections….
 Finally, while efforts are still needed to increase access to individual-level tools, more systemic and sustainable solutions are needed to remove the burden on individuals to navigate the pandemic on their own.
 Investments in ventilation and filtration to clean the air in all indoor spaces and policies to enable sick leave must become a priority and are critical to living with COVID — as well as future threats that may yield similar impacts….
 COVID-19 will continue to manage our schools, workplaces, and essential services until our policy goals expand to managing COVID and its impacts on these other areas of life.
 It’s time to set policy goals for the virus living with us, and not the one we wish was in our midst.”

 “China’s Covid Zero Could Last for Years Because It Works for Xi” [Bloomberg].
-“As omicron sub-variants become ever-more infectious, .” • Sometimes they just come right and say it, don’t they?
+“As omicron sub-variants become ever-more infectious, Xi’s resolve to avert virus fatalities is growing stronger.” • Sometimes they just come right and say it, don’t they?
 Rule #2.

 Lambert here: The decision on how to handle the Coronavirus pandemic has turned out to be that advocated by the Great Barrington Declaration crowd of democidal loons: Let ‘er rip.
 It seems reasonably clear that this collective decision on behalf of society wasn’t made at any level of “our democracy,” but…. higher up, by an elite that hates masking, thinks pills and injections can give them invulnerability, and loves to socialize at conferences and other such superspreading events.
 The “let me see your smile” attitude comes from the top.